arup-group/osmox/README.md

 The most common use case for this is building objects that are simply tagged as `building:yes`.
 We use the below logic to infer useful tags, such as 'building:shop' or 'building:residential'.

 - **Contains.** - If an OSMObject has no mappable tags (eg `building:yes`), tags are assigned based on the tags of objects that are contained within.
 For example, a building that contains an `amenity:shop` point is then tagged as `amenity:shop`.
-- **Within.** - Where an OSM object *still* does not have a useful OSM tag - tags are assigned based on the tags of objects that contain the object.
+- **Within.** - Where an OSMObject *still* does not have a useful OSM tag - tags are assigned based on the tags of objects that contain the object.
 The most common case is for untagged buildings to be assigned based on landuse objects.
 For example, a building within a `landuse:residential` area will be assigned with `building:residential`.

 In both cases we need to add the OSM tags we plan to use to the `activity_mapping` config, for example: